krzysztofarendt/vimrc/README.md

 ## WSL (running in Windows Terminal)

 Almost identical as the Linux version.
-The only difference is the cursor shape fix for Windows Terminal:
+The differences are the cursor shape fix for Windows Terminal and a clipboard shared between WSL and Windows:

 ```
 install_wsl.sh